ptarmiganlabs/butler-cw/README.md

 Windows: `set NODE_ENV=production`
 Linux: `export NODE_ENV=production`

-The "appStepThroughSheets" field in `./config/apps.yaml` states whether Butler CW should iterate through all sheets and chart objects in the app.
+The "appStepThroughSheets" field in `./config/apps.yaml` controls whether Butler CW should iterate through all sheets and chart objects in the app.
 If enabled, and there are lots of sheets and charts, **a lot** of RAM might be used when loading the app into Sense's engine.
 The user experience will on the other hand be great - sheets and the charts on them will load instantly - even those charts that previosuly took long time to render due to complex calculations and/or large data volumes.
 It is impossible to give firm guidance on what levels of caching and stepping through sheet that is suitable - you have to start on a low level and work your way up, until you find a solution that works in your Qlik Sense environment.

 Start the service by running "node index.js".
 Butler CW has been tested on both macOS, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Debian and Ubuntu.